 While miles driven is the biggest factor for the increase, other factors such as distracted driving and speed are also contributors.
 Some accidents are bound to happen no matter what safeguards are in place, however, the key is reducing the number of at fault accidents in company vehicles.
 These are the accidents that are completely preventable, ones that happen due to driver inattention and carelessness.
 As a business owner, there are many safeguards to implement to decrease preventable accidents.

 If one is not already in place, create a fleet vehicle policy that outlines the rules, consequences, and monitoring checks that will apply to all drivers.
-Implementing a fleet policy is not difficult and Insurance Associates can assist setting one up.
+Implementing a fleet policy is not difficult and Insurance Associates, a Marsh & McLennan Agency LLC Company can assist setting one up.
 There should be clear and defined procedures for how driver history will be monitored to what disciplinary consequences will happen after infractions.
 Some ideas is having the employee that was at fault for the accident pay the deductible (double check to make sure this is legal as some unions and venues may not allow) or having the employee go to a mandatory driver safety course.
 If a driver has more than one at fault accident, he/she should not be driving a company vehicle.